Adolescent endometriosis

 Endometriosis can cause varying degrees of pain.
 Endometriosis is a leading cause of infertility.
 This is why early diagnosis and treatment is key in preserving your child’s ability to get pregnant later in life.

-What are the signs and symptoms of Pediatric and Adolescent Endometriosis?
+What are the signs and symptoms of adolescent endometriosis?

 Early diagnosis is important to effectively treat endometriosis.
 Certain tests, such as blood tests or a pelvic ultrasound, may be done to rule out infection or other conditions.
 Based on the symptoms, signs, and imaging findings, a probable diagnosis of endometriosis can be made.